sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 less canu.report
 ```

 You will see lots of histograms of read lengths before and after processing, final contig construction etc.

+For a description of the outputs that Canu produces, see: [http://canu.readthedocs.io/en/latest/tutorial.html#outputs](http://canu.readthedocs.io/en/latest/tutorial.html#outputs)

 ### Questions